rcmedeiros/prototypes/mkdocs/index.md

 `npm install --save @rcmedeiros/prototypes`

+Thi package comes with no dependencies whatsoever.
+You'll only get the kb from the source code.

 ## Usage

 Just import it in the first module your package loads, maybe index.js/ts.
 No need to keep reference.